jvasquez562/Game-2338/Playtesting_two.md

 **Question:** During your playtesting where the rules of the game understandable?
 If not, what was not clear.
-> _Answer:_ While playing the game the controls were very easy to understand and for the most part gave you a tutorial for any new abilities that you might unlock during gameplay.
+> _Answer:_ While playing the game the controls were very easy to understand and for the most part gave you a tutorial for learnign how to navigate the map and new races that ypu would be albe to take part in.

 **Question:** During gameplay did you notice anything that shouldn't be in the game or could be removed and it wouldn't effect game play?
 > _Answer:_ During gameplay i did not notice anything out of place, for the most part the level design and HUD were very clean and not over filled with useless info.

 **Question:** Is this game balanced?
 If not, what is the target audience for this game based on that imbalance?
-> _Answer:_ The game was very balanced, at times some of the cases were difficult to solve but i see that more as a challenge rather than something that should be removed form the game.
+> _Answer:_ The game was very balanced, at times some of the races seemed harder to win, but that is normal in a game like this because you wouldn't want the player to become bored while playing with the same result over and over again.

 **Question:** Does the timing of this game appear to be about right for this type of game?
 > _Answer:_ The timing in the game feels smooth and not like anything is stagnate or a cutsceen was too long.
 Everything felt fine during the playing experience.

 **Question:** During gameplay did the mechanics and theme go together and reinforce each other?
-> _Answer:_ The theme and mechanics of the game went very well togeather.
-Each crime sceen felt different from the last with something different being introduced each time.
+> _Answer:_ I very much thought that the overall flow of the game was very balanced and wasn't over doing it with too many races or online activities.
 **Question:** Did you have fun playing this game?
-> _Answer:_ I enjoyed the game very much, it was not a game I find myself playing a whole lot of, but it was deffinatly a good change in ppace from what i'm used to.
+> _Answer:_ I enjoyed the game very much, this usually a type of game genere i would look at for and would a few hours in playing time in.

 **Question:** During gameplay what problems or issues seemed to happen and how did you get them to reoccur?
-> _Answer:_ during gameplay i didn't really notice major problems, some of the reviews that were left behind for the game talked about not being able to leave a crimesceen and or returning to the same sceen over and over again.
-I for one did not expericence any of these problems during gameplay.
+> _Answer:_ I had no problems what so ever while playing this game. there was a wide varity of cars to select from and a change in the seasons also helped to keep me interested.